Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

 We shall be using Theorem \ref{bestvina} in conjunction with the following Theorem of Newman and Smith, which as stated below is a consequence of the work of several people (see below).

-\begin{theorem} (Newman \cite{newman}, Smith \cite{smith3}) Let $(X,d)$ be a compact $Z_p$-cohomology manifold for all $p$, having finite topological (covering) dimension, and equipped with a metric $d$.
-There exists $\epsilon > 0$ such that if $Z_p$ acts effectively on $X$ (for some $p$), then the diameter of some orbit is greater than $\epsilon$. \end{theorem}
+\begin{theorem} (Newman \cite{newman}, Smith \cite{smith3}) Let $(X,d)$ be a compact $\Z_p$-cohomology manifold for all $p$, having finite topological (covering) dimension, and equipped with a metric $d$.
+There exists $\epsilon > 0$ such that (for any $n$) if $\Z_n$ acts effectively on $X$, then the diameter of some orbit is greater than $\epsilon$. \end{theorem}

 Newman proved the above Theorem for closed orientable manifolds \cite{newman}.
 Smith \cite{smith3} generalized it to locally compact spaces satisfying certain homological regularity properties.
 Building on work of Yang \cite{yang}, Conner and Floyd (\cite{conner-floyd}, Corollary 6.2) proved that cohomological manifolds of finite topological (covering) dimension satisfy the regularity properties required by Smith's theorem.
 (The theorem also holds for a somewhat more general class of spaces, called `finitistic spaces' by Bredon in \cite{bredon-tg}, but we shall not require this).
-For a historical account of the development of the theory of generalized manifolds and their connection with Smith manifolds see \cite{raymond}.
+For a historical account of the development of the theory of generalized/homology manifolds and their connection with Smith manifolds see \cite{raymond}.

 We shall also be using a theorem on homological consequences of actions of $p$-adic transformation groups on homology manifolds.

 \begin{theorem} (Yang \cite{yang-p}) Let $X$ be a compact homology $n$-manifold admitting an effective $K$-action, where $K=Z_{(p)}$ is the group of $p$-adic integers.
 Then the homological dimension of $X/K$ is $n+2$. \end{theorem}